strikeouts27/django_insurance/django_lesson_takeaways.md

 UpdateView requires a template in order to be sent to the browser. a new url will be necessary.

 If we see a FieldError that means a field is in the createview or update view that is not what the model has. one of the possible errors.

+path converters takes a url that you type in the browser and it tries to match that with one the urls with urls.py